The Book of Enoch Might Tell a Different Story of the Pyramids

 Within the book, we find the story of Enoch who was the father of Methuselah and grandfather of Noah.
 He lived for 365 years up until the great flood that wiped out much of the population.
 Enoch was taken away in a fiery chariot before the great floods by the Archangel Michael, who some have interpreted as being extraterrestrial.
 Could that fiery chariot actually have been a spacecraft powered by a jet-engine?

 The book that details the story of Enoch is extensive with over 100 chapters dispersed throughout several books, detailing accounts of the Nephilim and the Watchers.
 These giants, known as the Nephilim, are also described in the Book of Genesis.
 The giants are said to have been the progeny of angels, known as The Watchers, and female humans.
-Some believe these giant beings may have been the reason for the great flood as they were seen to be unnatural and harmful to the human race.

 “And his father, Lamech, was afraid of him and fled, and come to his father Methuselah.
 And he said to him: ‘I have begotten a strange son, different and unlike man, and resembling the sons of the God of heaven; and his nature is different and he is not like us, and his eyes are as the rays of the sun, and his face is glorious.”